Games run and published by Pevans

 You will probably know this game.
 Each issue I put up a couple of obscure words.
 Anybody who wants to participate writes in with fictional definitions for the words.
 I publish these, anonymously.
-Everybody votes for their favourite definition (a vote for your own definition will be ignored).
+Everybody votes for their favourite definition (a vote for your own definition is ignored).

 Players score points according to how many people choose their definition.
 (Usually the definitions include the correct one and players get points for spotting it.
 However, it's too easy to look words up in a dictionary, so I've left this out.)
-The winner is the player with the most points at the end and is the current all-player game.
+The winner is the player with the most points at the end.

 Railway Rivals is a board game about building railway lines and racing trains.
 Players start with a map that shows towns and natural obstacles (hills/mountains, rivers and so on).
 They connect the towns into their railway networks, drawing on the map with felt pens or crayons.
-Then they race trains between pairs of towns drawn at random.
+Then they race trains between pairs of towns (drawn at random) by rolling dice.
 They score points for connecting towns and winning races and the player with the most points wins when all the races have been completed.

 This classic game was designed by David Watts and won the prestigious Spiel des Jahres (Game of the Year) prize in Germany under its German title, Dampfross.
 Games Workshop published a boxed version of the game in the late Eighties, but the main source has been David's own imprint, Rostherne Games, which has produced dozens of maps for the game.
 Railway Rivals has been played by mail from the beginning, with David Watts running and playing in many games.
 The postal game is a bit more organised and takes 12 turns: six for building railways and six for racing trains.
 The player with the most points still wins.

 Star Trader (not to be confused with Star Traders, a board game published by Steve Jackson Games) was published by SPI back in the early 1980s as an issue game in their SF/F games magazine, Ares.
 The core of the game is about buying, selling and transporting commodities across a group of star systems.
 Under the science fiction theme it has an interesting supply/demand mechanism for changing prices.
 There are rules for factory production, sabotage, piracy, smuggling and lots of other details.
-This is an expanded version with 8 star systems for up to 12 players (the published version was 6 for 6), which Mike Dommett created.
-Our first game was called The High Crusade and finished in July 2002.
-The second game, Odessa Steps, finished in January 2005.
-Game 3, Mission of Gravity concluded at the beginning of 2008.
-The fourth game, The Cold Equations, wrapped up at the end of 2009.
-Icehenge, game 5, finished early in 2011.
-The sixth game, The Light that Failed, started in June 2012.
+Some of our games use an expanded version with 8 star systems for up to 12 players, which Mike Dommett created (the published version had 6 star systems and accommodated 6 players).
+Our eleventh game, Way Station, is well under way, but extra players can be ftted in if they want to get to grips with the game.